 Over the past 100 years, we have changed the river systems to make water available for irrigation, industry and domestic purposes.
 This regulation of the river has disrupted the natural flow patterns and affected the environment.
-To improve and maintain the health of the environment, we must be able to deliver water to the environment when and where it needs it most.
+To improve and maintain the health of the environment, we must be able to deliver water to the environment efficiently and when and where it is needed most.

 Using water for the environment is most effective and efficient when it is used in response to natural cues such as rainfall and runoff.
+In these circumstances timing of releases of water for the environment is critical in order to maximise river height and replenish floodplain habitat.
 Because our rivers are highly regulated, particularly in the southern part of the Murray-Darling Basin, delivering water for the environment to coincide with natural flows is difficult, and often requires coordination across states.

 Water delivery is also subject to timing and volume limits due to physical, operational and management constraints.
-It takes a lot of planning and coordination to ensure that the environment receives water where and when it needs it.
+It takes a lot of planning and coordination to ensure that the environment receives water where and when it needs it most.

-As part of the implementation of the Basin Plan, the MDBA has put forward a strategy to manage constraints.
+As part of the implementation of the Basin Plan, the Murray–Darling Basin Authority has put forward a strategy to manage constraints.
 In the context of the Basin Plan, a constraint is any rule or structure which limits the volume or timing of the delivery of environmental water.
 Constraints can include physical structures, river management practices, and operational limits to river heights.
 Easing constraints contributes to greater efficiency in the use of environmental water.
 NSW is progressing projects in the southern Basin that manage physical constraints through supply measure projects and those that are rules based through implementation of prerequisite policy measures.
-In the northern Basin NSW is considering constraints management as part of the northern Basin toolkit and consideration for implementation of active management in some northern Basin unregulated rivers to achieve better management of environmental water commitments under the Water Reform Action Plan.
+In the northern Basin NSW is considering constraints management as part of the northern Basin toolkit and will be implementing active management in some northern Basin unregulated rivers to achieve better management of environmental water commitments under the Water Reform Action Plan.

 Rules and regulations